britive/terraform-provider-britive/docs/resources/profile_tag.md

 # britive_profile_tag Resource

-Adds a tag to the Britive profile.

-This resource allows you to add or delete Tag from a Profile.
+This resource allows you to add or remove a tag from a Britive profile.

 ## Example Usage